afhayden/kickstarter-analysis/README.md

 ![Theatre Outcomes Based on Goals Line Chart](resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 There is a problem with the dataset.
 There are some outliers within Goals that are causing uncessary skewing.
 The Median is 3,000, Mode is $5,000 and the Mean is $46,831.85.
 A major identified is a Goal of $30 Million dollars.
 When the $30M outlier was removed, the Mean changed to $25,313.77 with a standard devisation of $200,583 vs $827,769 previously.
+In developing the histogram, the data was so far skewed to the left that it seemed non-helpful to even to display it, even after removing the outlier.

 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?